 Run your FX Professional Motif 2 application:

 You should now be directed to the FX Motif login page.
-The username/password fields may already be completed, where:
+Login to the application as email@example.com with password 'password'.

 Note: From this point on you are able to directly access this login page URL providing you have BladeRunnerJS started.